 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Sanlorenzo Yachts reported total carbon emissions of approximately 474,255,000 kg CO2e.
-This figure includes Scope 1 emissions of about 5,488,000 kg CO2e, Scope 2 emissions (market-based) of approximately 1,877,000 kg CO2e, and significant Scope 3 emissions totalling around 466,890,000 kg CO2e.
-The latter category encompasses various activities, with the use of sold products contributing the largest share at about 304,934,000 kg CO2e.
-In 2023, the company recorded total emissions of approximately 305,035,370 kg CO2e, with Scope 1 emissions at about 3,836,170 kg CO2e, Scope 2 emissions (market-based) at approximately 5,626,830 kg CO2e, and Scope 3 emissions reaching around 295,572,370 kg CO2e.
+This figure includes Scope 1 emissions of about 5,488,000 kg CO2e, Scope 2 emissions of approximately 1,877,000 kg CO2e (market-based), and a significant Scope 3 total of around 466,890,000 kg CO2e.
+The Scope 3 emissions encompass various categories, with the largest contributor being the use of sold products, accounting for about 304,934,000 kg CO2e.
+In 2023, the company recorded total emissions of approximately 305,035,370 kg CO2e, with Scope 1 emissions at about 3,836,170 kg CO2e, Scope 2 emissions of approximately 5,626,830 kg CO2e (market-based), and Scope 3 emissions reaching around 295,572,370 kg CO2e.
 This indicates a substantial increase in emissions from 2023 to 2024.
 Sanlorenzo has set ambitious climate commitments, aiming for net zero emissions for both Scope 1 and Scope 2 by 2050.
-Additionally, the company has outlined near-term initiatives, including the implementation of G-methanol HTPEM fuel cell systems and hybrid technologies to achieve carbon neutrality at anchor and during slow speeds by 2024.
-They also plan to achieve 70% carbon neutrality in any condition by 2028 through the use of G-methanol bi-fuel engines.
-The emissions data and climate commitments are sourced directly from Sanlorenzo S.p.A., with no cascaded data from a parent organization.
-The company is actively working towards reducing its carbon footprint in alignment with industry standards and environmental regulations.
+Additionally, the company has outlined near-term initiatives, including achieving carbon neutrality at anchor and during slow speeds by 2024 through the use of G-methanol HTPEM fuel cell and hybrid systems.
+They also plan to implement diesel engines combined with hybrid and hydrogen fuel cells to achieve zero emissions at specific operational speeds by 2025/2026.
+Overall, Sanlorenzo Yachts is actively working towards reducing its carbon footprint while addressing the significant challenges posed by its extensive Scope 3 emissions.

 Access structured emissions data, company-specific emission factors, and source documents